Frijol/climate-change/GLOSSARY.md

 ## Transition town
 a grassroots community movement to reduce local dependence on oil and other high-emitting energy sources

+## tropic tides
+tides at low latitudes, characterized by high amplitude and high range

 ## TSO
 transmission system operator